-Bytearrays are encoded using the bytearray tags (token identifier 4) with the long flag set if the number elements is greater than or equal to 256.
+Bytearrays are encoded using the bytearray tags (token identifier 4) with the long flag set if the number of bytes in the number of elements is greater than or equal to 256.
 Then, there is the number of elements, as a byte (if the long flag was not set) or a four byte integer (in network byte order), followed by the elements of the arrays in their normal order.